 IB Coordinator & Instructional Coach

 Frequently Asked Questions:

 What if my child cannot attend?
 Students are strongly encouraged to attend with an adult.
 This is a meaningful experience for them, and an opportunity for them to show ownership and investment in their own success.
-If a student cannot attend, parents are still welcomed to come pick up students’ portfolios and ask questions of teachers as they’re viewing student work and reflections.
+If a student cannot attend, families are still welcomed to come pick up students’ portfolios and ask questions of teachers as they’re viewing student work and reflections.

 What if I prefer my child not attend?
-Students are strongly encouraged to attend, and we believe all parties involved will benefit from their presence.
+Students are strongly encouraged to attend, and we believe all parties involved will benefit from students’ presence.
 Because we’ve been working on these skills during Advisory and other classes, this is a great opportunity for students to practice these skills with adults.
 Inviting students to the conversation about their work is a crucial component to their ownership and investment in their own success.
 According to our JTM vision & mission, “We see challenges as opportunities to grow.”

 What if I’m no longer with my child’s other parent?
 Can I have a separate conference?
 We understand that families come in many forms.
-Due to our limited time on November 1, we’d prefer that each family only occupy one time slot.
+Due to our limited time on November 6, we’d prefer that each family only occupy one time slot.
 If this is not possible, please discuss the arrangements with the grade level teachers.

 What if I already have these kinds of conversations with my child?
 Excellent!
 We hope you continue to do so.
 We’re hoping to engage all families in such conversations about growth, and this is a great time to begin or continue practicing.

 Are students in Exceptional Education classes included in this?
 We would love for all students to be involved in ways that fit.
 It is our hope that each team and family will make the best decisions for each child.
 If this student-led conference is not the best format for the student, the team and family are welcomed to make other arrangements.